 1. Pearl Snare Drum Stand (S930)

 Pearl’s S930 snare drum stand is a great option.
 It fits 10” to 14” drums, and has a die-cast Uni-Lock tilter mechanism, which gives it the smooth and gearless tilting action.

 Moving onto one of the cheaper of the stands on this list.
-This is a good quality and affordable snare drum stand.
-It has 12”-14” adjustable basket size and a total height of the stand can go from 18” to 23”, giving you a lot of space to maneuver and adjust everything to your size.
+This is good quality and affordable snare drum stand.
+It has a 12”-14” adjustable basket size and the total height of the stand can go from 18” to 23”, giving you a lot of space to maneuver and adjust everything to your size.

 3. Gibraltar 4706 Double Braced Lightweight Snare Stand

-We start off this list with the Gibraltar 4706 Double Braced Lightweight Snare Stand.
-Gibraltar is quite a good brand that tends to offer decent hardware at affordable prices.
+The Gibraltar 4706 Double Braced Lightweight Snare Stand is from quite a good brand that tends to offer decent hardware at affordable prices.
 This snare stand is a great example of that.

 This snare stand is relatively lightweight, which is perfect for the touring drummers.
 It has a double–braced tripod, giving the stand the added stability.
 It also has adjustable height, with added nylon collar insert.
 It can house snare drums from 10” to 15” in size with ease, so it should fit all of the standard snare drums.

 This is a great quality, lower end, light stand for snare drums.
 As such is perfect for people who need to move it regularly and at this price it really pays off.

 4. MAPEX Snare Drum Stand (S600EB)

 Moving on to the higher end part of this list.
 MAPE S600EB is the perfect addition to your drum set if you’re looking to add something different.
 First and foremost – it’s black.
 The majority of drum stands are made in chrome, so this is a nice different design decision.